Recognition and Assistance:

 In Support of the CLEO Community

 The CLEO Conference supports a community of scientists working on the latest advances in the science and applications of lasers and opto-electronics.
 The goal of co-sponsors and committee members is to create a meeting experience that truly represents the global community.
-We provide awards, prizes and grants to ensure an experience that is professionally inclusive and geographically diverse.
+A variety of awards, prizes and grants are offered to recognize exceptional members of our community and ensure an experience that is inclusive and geographically diverse.

 Specific information on eligibility, the application process and deadlines can be found in Submit Papers.